On some orthogonalization schemes in Tensor Train format: Orthogonalization schemes

-From the complexity viewpoint, the TT-Householder algorithm costs $4m$ \texttt{TT-rounding} operations: two for each Householder TT-vector, one for each TT-vector $\tilde{\ten{a}}_k$ after the $(k-1)$-th reflection and one for each $\ten{q}_k$ orthogonal TT-vector.
-Consequently, the TT-Householder algorithm is more expensive than all the other orthogonalization methods, that is $4$ times more expensive than CGS and MGS, twice more than CGS2 and MGS2.
+The TT-Householder algorithm requires $4m$ \texttt{TT-round} operations, including two for each Householder TT-vector, one for each TT-vector $\tilde{\ten{a}}_k$ after the $(k-1)$-th reflection, and one for each $\ten{q}_k$ orthogonal TT-vector.
+Therefore, the TT-Householder algorithm is computationally more expensive than all the other orthogonalization methods.
+Specifically, it is $4$ times more expensive than CGS and MGS, and twice as expensive as CGS2 and MGS2.